Posterior Inference for Sparse Hierarchical Non-stationary Models: Sparse non-stationary hierarchical models

-In contrast to the AR(1) hyperprior, we have the squared exponential hyperprior, which is obtained when we use equation \eqref{eq:Sq} in place of $C_{\boldsymbol{\varphi}}$ in the model from equation \eqref{eqn:hierarchicalSPDE}.
+\paragraph{SE hyperprior.} In contrast to the AR(1) hyperprior, we have the squared exponential hyperprior (equation \eqref{eq:Sq}) for $C_{\lambda}$.
 This covariance function, also referred to as the radial basis function (RBF), is recovered when $\nu \rightarrow \infty $ in the stationary Mat\'ern covariance of equation~\eqref{eq:Maternstat}.
 Sample paths from a SE are infinitely differentiable and consequently very smooth.
 Therefore, when employing a SE hyperprior for the length-scale process, we introduce strong prior smoothness assumptions on how the correlation of the non-stationary process changes with distance.
-We note that for the SE hyperprior, the precision matrix is dense; therefore, comes at an increased computational cost.
+We note that for the SE hyperprior, the precision matrix is dense and therefore, comes at an increased computational cost.